SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -----------------------

 <a name="practice-5"></a>
-### Practice 5 : Filtering and Generating plots
+### Practice 5 : Filtering and Generating plots using dedicated websites
-Practice4 will be performed using an external website (Degust/MeV/MicroScope).
+Practice4 will be performed using expression websites (Degust/MeV/MicroScope/DiffExDB).
-* Upload count file into [Degust](http://degust.erc.monash.edu/)
+* Upload your count file into [Degust](http://degust.erc.monash.edu/)
 * Observe the different plots available
 * How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
 Observe the plots.

+* Go to the DiffExDB database, dedicated to centralize expression projects at IRD: [DiffExDB](http://bioinfo-web.mpl.ird.fr/cgi-bin2/microarray/public/diffexdb.cgi)

 -----------------------